Ekitji/Files/README.md

 Run the script and answer the popup boxes where you can type what username, hostname etc you want to simulate.

-User will be prompted when the parsing and population is finished.
+User will be prompted when the parsing and changes are finished.

                                    ALL FILES SAVED
         For all untouched files   C:\Users\Ekitji\Desktop\Simulapter\converted\allinoneraw.ndjson